Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 1. Materialize depends on jQuery for its JavaScript components
 2. The link within the genre select on the add and edit track forms, which takes the user to add-genre.html.
 3. The client-side form validation script.
-4. Enables the proper functionality of the decade filter and sort on tracks.html.
+4. Enables the proper functionality of the decade filter and track sort on tracks.html.

-jQuery also enables user of jQuery UI link
+jQuery also enables user of [jQuery UI](#jquery-ui-1.12)
 ### [jQuery UI 1.12](https://code.jquery.com/ui/)
 jQuery UI is a curated set of user interface interactions, effects, widgets, and themes built on top of the jQuery.